GhostOps77/click-repl/README.md

 Advanced Usage
 ===

-For more flexibility over how your REPL works you can use the `repl` function directly instead of `register_repl`.
+For more flexibility over how your REPL works you can use the `repl` function, the `ReplCli` class, or the `repl_cli` dcorator, instead of `register_repl`.
 For example, in your app:

 ```py
 import click